Using an agency

 What is a ‘self-employed’ agency/PA?

-In general, most agency PAs should be taxed through PAYE which means the agency collects tax and national insurance from their wages and pays it over to HMRC.
+In general, most fully managed agency PAs should be taxed through PAYE under the agency legislation, which means the agency collects tax and National Insurance from their wages and pays it over to HMRC.

 Where the agency has to operate PAYE then it also has to pay employer National Insurance in respect of the worker's wages.
 This is a cost to the agency, however it is usually covered in the fee that is charged to you, as the end client, by the agency.

-In recent years, some agencies have been trying to avoid having to operate PAYE for workers – this means that their costs are reduced, the benefit of which is sometimes passed on to the end client by charging slightly lower fees.
-They do this by saying that the worker is 'self-employed', so that the worker has to pay their tax and NIC to HMRC themselves and there is no employer NIC to pay.
+Historically, some managed agencies tried to avoid having to operate PAYE for workers – this meant that their costs were reduced, the benefit of which was sometimes passed on to the end client by charging slightly lower fees.
+They did this by saying that the agency worker was 'self-employed', so that the agency worker had to pay their tax and NIC to HMRC themselves and there was no employer NIC to pay.

-However, treating a worker as ‘self-employed’ like this, leaves them in a vulnerable position and means that the government is losing money.
+However, treating an agency worker as ‘self-employed’ like this, left them in a vulnerable position and meant that the government was losing money.

-There are therefore rules which essentially say that the only time a care agency can escape operating PAYE is where the worker is NOT under the supervision, direction or control (or the right thereof) of any person (including the end client) as to the manner they undertake their work.
-Please note that workers are assumed to be under supervision, direction or control, unless it is shown otherwise.
+There are therefore rules in place since April 2014, which essentially say that the only time a managed care agency can escape operating PAYE is where the agency worker is NOT under the supervision, direction or control (or the right thereof) of any person (including the end client) as to the manner they undertake their work.
+Please note that agency workers are assumed to be under supervision, direction or control, unless it is shown otherwise.

-Agencies must send details to HMRC of workers they place with end clients where they do not operate PAYE.
+Managed agencies must send details to HMRC of agency workers they place with end clients where they do not operate PAYE.
 This means HMRC have visibility over agency worker engagements.